DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

-Understanding how that happened – and the outcomes for remote communities – involves recognizing two connected processes of policy change that were well underway at this time.
-First, there was a process of digital transformation, driven not only by technical advances in infrastructure, devices and applications, but, most importantly, by how governments and others responded to new communications technologies.
+Understanding how that happened – and the outcomes for remote communities – involves recognizing two connected processes of policy change that were well under way at this time.
+First, there was a process of digital transformation, driven not only by technical advances in infrastructure, devices and applications, but also, most importantly, by how governments and others responded to new communications technologies.
 From the 1980s onwards, new communications had undermined confidence in the longstanding model of a government-owned monopoly provider.
 Then, as